EmuDeck/emudeck.github.io/docs/emudeck-essentials/steamos/hotkeys.md

 mGBA comes with a Steam Input profile for Hotkeys.
 Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `Emudeck - mGBA`.
 The hotkeys below can only be used if you have the Steam Input profile active.

+**Long Press** to activate hotkeys on the left trackpad touch menu.

 | Hotkey         | mGBA                      |
 |----------------|---------------------------|
 | Quick Menu     | Left Trackpad Touch Menu  |